Building a Community, for Autism

 She wondered, was it free to participate?
 Yes, she learned.

 And who funds it?
-A scientific foundation that is run by a family who has an autistic member, just as she does.
+A scientific foundation that was created by a family who has a child on the autism spectrum, just as she has.

 Were respected research centers involved?
 Yes.
 She learned that one of SPARK’s research partners is University of California, Los Angeles, near her home.
 With universities such as UCLA involved, she says, “I trust that our research information is going to be handled properly.”

-So in 2021, Zarsadiaz-Ige, her husband, Phillip Ige, and son Liam, registered for SPARK, joining more than 275,000 other participants.
-Liam, a second grader with a big smile, has autism.
+So Zarsadiaz-Ige, her husband, Phillip Ige, and son Liam, registered for SPARK.
+Liam, a fifth grader with a big smile, has autism.
 He and his parents provided saliva samples for DNA analysis.
 SPARK researchers use these samples to uncover genes that contribute to autism.

 The family joined SPARK because they would do “anything to open the conversation about autism, anything to build community, anything to learn more about what autism is,” Zarsadiaz-Ige says.